A 30-Minute Pre-Check to Prepare your Store for the Holidays

 Holiday hourglass

-At this time of year, there are loads of holiday preparation articles about how brick-and-mortar retailers can have a profitable holiday shopping season.
-I've seen everything from slashing prices with flash sales - no thank you, to buying new technology - not during the holidays, to maximizing employee efficiencies which sounds like you expect your employees to do more with less and which translates into I quit and high turnover in my book.
+At this time of year, there are many holiday preparation articles about how brick-and-mortar retailers can have a profitable holiday shopping season.
+I've seen everything from slashing prices with flash sales to "maximizing employee efficiencies," which sounds like you expect your employees to do more with less, which translates into I quit and high turnover.

-You need more well-trained employees if you want to limit markdowns, increase conversions, and delight your loyal customers with a warm and inviting shopping experience that ultimately gets them to spend more in your store.
+You need well-trained employees to limit markdowns, increase conversions, and delight your loyal customers with a warm and inviting shopping experience that will ultimately encourage them to spend more in your store.

-But it's easy to lose track of what specifically you can do now to get ready for a great holiday season and increase your sales by getting the maximum amount of inventory sold in the last six weeks of the year.
+But it's easy to lose track of what you can do now to prepare for a great holiday season and increase your sales by getting the maximum amount of inventory sold in the last six weeks of the year.

-While marketing campaigns will emphasize how you can help your shoppers celebrate the holidays, marketing or social media aren't the main areas to consider.
-Having done business makeovers for hundreds of retail businesses, it's a good idea to start to look at your store from the customer viewpoint:
+While marketing campaigns will emphasize how you can help your shoppers celebrate the holidays, marketing or social media are only some areas to consider.
+Having done business makeovers for hundreds of retail businesses, it's a good idea to start to look at your store from the customer's viewpoint:

 • What gets in their way?